txt/se20/docs/l20abstraction.md

     - the application above
     - Once you get "it" going for one OS on one machine
       - It runs wherever that OS runs
     - e g.
-UNIX
+     - UNIX (see below)
+     - Some abstractions make things so easy, can port then to many langauges
+       - mustache
+       - docopt
-- If computing environments are dynamic, we want to bounce our computation around the hardware to take full advantage of unused resources.
+- Scheduling: If computing environments are dynamic, we want to bounce our computation around the hardware to take full advantage of unused resources.
    - And when we bounce a "program", we want to bounce with it: